gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/install.md

 The following samples are from a slightly older Eclipse 4.3 Kepler on macOS.
 Other platforms may behave slightly different, but the idea is the same.

 **Warning:** Be sure your Eclipse is 4.6 Neon.3 or later, otherwise the plug-ins will refuse to install, claiming **Missing requirements** and **Cannot satisfy dependency**.

+> Java 11 notice: Starting with 2020, Eclipse requires Java 11; trying to
+update the plug-ins while using Java 8 is unsuccessful, sometimes without any message or warning.

 ### The Eclipse Marketplace way